btholt/complete-intro-to-react-v9/lessons/03-tools/C-linting.md

   - Brian Holt
 ---

+## ESLint

 On top of Prettier which takes of all the formatting, you may want to enforce some code styles which pertain more to usage: for example you may want to force people to never use `with` which is valid JS but ill advised to use.
 [ESLint][eslint] comes into play here.
 It will lint for this problems.

-First of all, run `npm install -D eslint@9.9.1 eslint-config-prettier@9.1.0 globals@15.9.0` to install eslint in your project development dependencies.
-Then you may configure its functionalities.
+First of all, run `npm install -D eslint@9.9.1 eslint-config-prettier@9.1.0 globals@15.9.0` to install ESLint in your project development dependencies.
+Then you may configure it.

 There are dozens of preset configs for ESLint and you're welcome to use any one of them.
 The [Airbnb config][airbnb] is very popular, as is the standard config (both of which I taught in previous versions of this class).
 I'm going to use a looser one for this class: the recommended JS config from ESLint.
 Let's create an `eslint.config.mjs` file to start linting our project.

-> We're using .mjs (module JS) because we want to use import/export for modules instead of require/
+> We're using .mjs (module JS) because we want to use import/export for modules instead of require

-Create this file called `eslint.config.mjs`.
+Add this to the `eslint.config.mjs` file:

 ```js
 import js from "@eslint/js";